TomOverland/google-books-search/README.md

 ## Description:

+Full stack application with a React frontend that uses the Google Books API to search for books and saves them to a Mongo database.
+I built this project using the MERN stack.
+I deployed the site to Heroku, and connected the MongoDB using Mongo Atlas.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This full stack application allows a user to search for a book using an Google Book's API, and will display a list of search results on submit.
-The user will be able to save books they are interested in, and view a list of saved books.
-Books are saved to a Mongo database.
-This project was created using the MERN stack (MongoDB, Express, React and Node), and was based on a project prompt I received from the University of Minnesota's Full Stack Web Development Bootcamp.
+Users are able to search for a book using Google Book's API, and will receive a list of search results on submit.
+The user will be able to save books they are interested in, and view a list of saved books, which are saved to a Mongo database.
+This application was based on a project prompt I received from the University of Minnesota's Full Stack Web Development Bootcamp.
 I deployed this application to Heroku and connected the database to Mongo Atlas.

 ![Demo of Application](https://github.com/TomOverland/google-books-search/blob/main/client/public/assets/demo-google-books-search.gif)